-A member of staff who is trained in the administration of an EpiPen is always on duty.
+A member of staff who has previously received training in the administration of an EpiPen is always on duty.

 Nursery will hold appropriate medication under secure but accessible conditions, clearly labelled for use by a designated member of staff and showing the correct dose and expiry date.